margaretHolahan/nlpProject/README.md

 ## Process
 1. Filter 10k restaurant reviews from the Yelp Open Dataset (https://www.yelp.com/dataset) with all python scripts in Filter Programs folder
 2. Store filtered reviews in the JSON Data folder
-3. Run classifiers the classifiers folder using reviews in JSON Data folder
+3. Run classifiers the Classifiers folder using reviews in JSON Data folder

 ## Classifiers
 All the classifier programs are contained in this folder